Jacobi polynomials and harmonic weight enumerators of the first-order Reed--Muller codes and the extended Hamming codes: Introduction

-In \cite{MN-TEC}, H.~Nakasora and the first named author gave the first nontrivial examples of a code that supports combinatorial $t$-designs for all weights obtained from the Assmus--Mattson theorem and that supports $t'$-designs for some weights with some $t'>t$ (see also \cite{{BS},{Dillion-Schatz},{MMN},{mn-typeI}}).
+In \cite{MN-TEC}, H.~Nakasora and the first named author gave the first nontrivial examples of a code that supports combinatorial $t$-designs for all weights obtained from the Assmus--Mattson theorem and that supports $t'$-designs for some weights with some $t'>t$ (see also \cite{{BS},{Dillon-Schatz},{MMN},{mn-typeI}}).
 Hence, it is natural to ask whether certain shells of $RM(1,m)$ and $H_{2^m}$ support combinatorial $4$-designs.
 The aim of the present paper is to settle this problem by computing the Jacobi polynomials and harmonic weight enumerators for the first-order Reed--Muller codes and the extended Hamming codes.
+The definitions of the Jacobi polynomials and harmonic weight enumerators will be given in Section \ref{sec:pre}.

 \begin{thm} Let $C=RM(1,m)$ and $T=\{0,u_1,u_2,u_3\}\in\binom{V}{4}$. \begin{enumerate} \item \begin{enumerate} \item If $u_1+u_2\neq u_3$, then

 \item If $u_1+u_2= u_3$, then

 \end{enumerate} \item \begin{enumerate} \item If $u_1+u_2\neq u_3$, then